List of Formula One broadcasters: History of Formula One on television

-Television and other media broadcasters all take what is known as the World Feed, the live broadcast of a Formula 1 Grand Prix, which, since the first TV rights were sold in the 1970s, has been produced by a Host broadcaster from each nation for their home race, for example TF1 for the French Grand Prix, the BBC for the British Grand Prix, RAI for the Italian Grand Prix and so on.
+Television and other media broadcasters all take what is known as the World Feed, the live broadcast of a Formula 1 Grand Prix, which, since the first TV rights were sold in the 1970s, has been produced by a host broadcaster from each nation for their home race.
+Such examples include TF1 for the French Grand Prix, the BBC for the British Grand Prix, RAI for the Italian Grand Prix, and so on.

 Starting with select races in the 2004 Formula One World Championship, the World Feed has been gradually produced by FOM (Formula One Management) television production, the in-house media company of Formula One Group (now owned by Liberty Media), for every round of the F1 World Championship.

+F1 Digital+

 Originally, FOM started producing an enhanced digital version of the World Feed from the 1996 season, when the F1 Digital+ service (also known as Bernie Vision) was launched via satellite on a subscription base.
 The service offered additional features to the standard, single analogue television feed of the sport, which digital broadcasters had the option of taking up and broadcasting on their own digital interactive television platforms (at a higher price than the standard television feed, which often necessitated the broadcasters charging viewers for), such as channels dedicated to onboard cameras, cameras in the pit area, additional cameras focusing on action involving cars lower down the running order and live timing data.

 This led to a two-tier system between 1996 through 2002, which was unique in the sports' industry, where F1 races could be watched simultaneously for free via the World Feed produced by the local broadcaster and on pay-per-view or subscription base via the enhanced digital satellite World Feed produced by FOM for F1 Digital+.

 The race coverage shown on regular terrestrial TV was produced by a local broadcaster (the host broadcaster) and provided to all other broadcasters around the world.
 By comparison, the majority of the coverage shown on the F1 Digital+ service was produced on-site at each Grand Prix venue by Formula One Management.
 The operation involved transporting around 200 tons of equipment to each race.
 To transport the equipment required 18 trucks for European rounds or two Boeing 747 jumbo jets for fly-away races.
 At the race venue, a 1200 sq m air-conditioned tent was set up containing the majority of the equipment.
 The service was run by Eddie Baker, and the tent was colloquially referred to as Bakersville.